Delivered to Your Inbox at 12pm CT, Tuesday, October 13 to Thursday, October 15, 2020

 Conservation Leadership Award Recipient: Dr. Debra Moskovits

 Join us for a multimedia journey celebrating two extraordinary women in conservation and their leadership in large landscape preservation here in Chicago and around the world.
 Each year, the Openlands Annual Luncheon is both an important fundraiser in support of Openlands’ mission to connect people to nature and a significant exchange of ideas among individuals who are committed to the health and vitality of our region.
-Although we cannot gather in person this fall, we look forward to sharing a series of stories with you to celebrate the vital role that land preservation plays for people and the planet.
+This year, guests will receive three multimedia experiences delivered directly to their inboxes at noon each day central time over the course of three days, to enjoy at their leisure.

 About Dr. Debra Moskovits